lijumjose/VIPMP/src/pages/docs/order_management/order_scenarios.md

 **Preview Order with pricing**

 You can choose to include pricing in the Preview Order API response by setting the `fetch-price` query parameter to `true` in the request URL.
-This returns real-time partner pricing details for Adobe products, helping partners and resellers generate accurate quotes.
+This returns real-time partner pricing details for Adobe products, helping partners and resellers better estimate how much Adobe will invoice for an order.

 Pricing data is sourced directly from Adobe’s systems, reflecting official price lists, discounts, and proration logic.